el-light/EcnryptDecrypt/README.md

 ## License

-This project is licensed under the terms of the [INSERT LICENSE HERE] license.
+This project is licensed under the terms of the GPL-3.0 license.